 The premium solution for you is to go with Orange, they have the best network in France.
 They are the first one introducing the 5G in France.

 I hope this article will help you with French phone numbers and you will know the different options that you can go to in terms of phone plans.
 Feel free to add a comment if you have interesting tips regarding this subject.
 Are you looking for more tips about traveling to France?
-Read my next article: Everything about driving in France that you should know.
+Read my next article: Driving in France: Tips for Success.